skallfass/fastapi_serviceutils/docs/getting_started.rst

 Getting Started
 ---------------
-After cloning the repository, you can initialize your development environment using
+After cloning the repository the development environment can be initialized
+using:

 .. code-block:: bash